Skip to content

 -> Without logs, issues are hard to locate

--> Users do not remember or know what operations they performed
+-> Users do not remember or know what actions they took

 -> Without logs, issues are hard to locate